-Directory Online Subscription Services, which allows you to perform online searches on up to 88,000 grantmakers.
+Directory Online Subscription Services, which allows you to perform online searches on more than 100,000 grantmakers.
 The Foundation

 Directory Online Basic provides detailed information on the largest 10,000 grantmakers.
 The Foundation

-Directory Online Plus, also available by subscription, offers over 10,000 grantmaker records plus more than 900,000 recent grants.
+Directory Online Plus, also available by subscription, offers over 10,000 grantmaker records plus more than 2.4 million recent grants.
 The Foundation

 Directory Online Premium contains records of the country's top 20,000 grantmakers in addition to the grants file.
 The Foundation

 Directory Online Professional offers that plus 990 search and company search capability and many additional features.
-All Foundation Center libraries and some Cooperating Collections offer free access to the Foundation
+All Foundation Center libraries and Funding Information Network locations offer free access to the Foundation

 Directories of foundations.
 These directories concentrate on information about the funders themselves rather than their grants.
 For example, The Foundation Directory (covering the top 10,000 foundations in the U.S. by total giving) and The Foundation Directory Part

 (covering the next 10,000 largest foundations by total giving) include

 in each entry the foundation's stated funding interests, when